programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 ### Text Annotation
 #### Part-of-Speech Tagging
 spaCy also performs annotation tasks like part-of-speech tagging.
-The pipeline facilitates two levels of part-of-speech tagging: coarse-grained tagging, which predicts the simple [universal part-of-speech](https://perma.cc/49ER-GXVW) of each token in a text (such as noun, verb, adjective, adverb), and detailed tagging, which uses a larger, more fine-grained set of part-of-speech tags (for example 3rd person singular present verb).
-The part-of-speech tags used are determined by the model we use for the NLP pipeline.
-You can explore the differences between the models on [spaCy's website](https://perma.cc/PC9E-HKHM).
+It facilitates two levels of part-of-speech tagging: coarse-grained tagging, which predicts the simple [universal part-of-speech](https://perma.cc/49ER-GXVW) of each token in a text (such as noun, verb, adjective, adverb), and detailed tagging, which uses a larger, more fine-grained set of part-of-speech tags (for example 3rd person singular present verb).
+The part-of-speech tags used are determined by the English language model we use.
+In this case, we're using the small English model, and you can explore the differences between the models on [spaCy's website](https://perma.cc/PC9E-HKHM).

 We can call the part-of-speech tags in the same way as the lemmas.
 Create a function to extract them from any given Doc object and apply the function to each Doc object in the DataFrame.
 The function we'll create will extract both the coarse- and fine-grained part-of-speech for each token (`token.pos_` and `token.tag_`, respectively).